Flowtter/Unrailed_AI/README.md

 ## TO-DO

+* clean the repo
 * add the qwerty layout as an argument in the main.py

-* add a pause key to the bot
-* switch mod with keys
-* fix axe detection
-* clean the repo
-* maybe fix the rock in the map (?)
-* array of 15th last
+* fix out of range error
-* random button
-* tempate matching